nyumathclinic/latex-dtxmk/README.md

         All you need is one counterexample.
 Guess and check, and be persistent.
     \end{hint}

 Note the lines with modified guards are stripped out.
-The `hw.ans.tex` file will contain this block instead:
+The `hw02.ans.tex` file will contain this block instead:

     \begin{question}